skyspirit2327/107_DSCD/README.md

 3.Use the data above to create a wordcloud.

-4.Result showing:Survey StarCraft's fanpage on FB
+4.Result showing : Survey StarCraft's fanpage on FB

 https://skyspirit2327.github.io/107_DSCD/Course4(Pratice_APIand_Wordcloud_with%20R)(StarCraft2)/Pratice%20API%20and%20Wordcloud%20with%20R(Survey%20StarCraft's%20fanpage%20on%20FB).html